 The McCarthite Red Scare imagined a fifth column of Communists within the United States betraying the country, just the way that the villainous Ephialtes (Kieron Moore) betrays the Spartans by showing Xerxes how to get his troops around the Spartan position.

 There is constant talk in the film about how Greece needs to unify and become one people in order to deal with the threat.
 Themistocles dreams of a united Greece, and Leonidas seems to think it is a reasonable idea as well.
-While their city-states are opposed to each other, the two men show know sign of hostility.
+While their city-states are opposed to each other, the two men show no sign of hostility.
 The film assumes that the unification of Greece was an obvious, almost foregone, conclusion, if only the various city-states could see it.

 In reality, however, unification was far from obvious to the ancient Greeks.
 Ancient Greek culture was built around shared cultural identity, not political unity.
 The topography of Greece made political unification from within almost impossible; no Greek city-state could build up a large enough territory to truly subjugate its neighbors, because travel by land was difficult and Greece was resource-poor compared to the great territorial states of the Ancient world, such as Egypt or Persia.

 Instead, the Greeks found their unity in a shared language, the worship of common gods, the celebration of the Olympic Games, and other similar cultural features.
 It would be as if all English-speaking, Christian countries were one people, regardless of what government they had.
 So the idea of all Greek city-states achieving some sort of political union was simply alien to the way Greeks understood their society.
 The film makes little sense within an historical Greek context.